freebsd/pkg/external/curl/docs/DEPRECATE.md

 We recommend migrating to CMake.
 See the migration guide in `docs/INSTALL-CMAKE.md`.

+## Windows CE

+Windows CE "mainstream support" ended on October 9, 2018, and "Extended Support" ended on October 10, 2023.

+curl drops all support in November 2025.

+## VS2008

+curl drops support for getting built with Microsoft Visual Studio 2008 in November 2025.

+The only reason we kept support for this version is for Windows CE - and we intend to remove support for that Operating System in this time frame as well.
+Bumping the minimum to VS2010.
+VS2008 is a pain to support.

+Previous discussion and details: https://github.com/curl/curl/discussions/15972

 ## Past removals

- - Pipelining
- - axTLS
+ - axTLS (removed in 7.63.0)
+ - Pipelining (removed in 7.65.0)
- - PolarSSL
+ - PolarSSL (removed in 7.69.0)
- - NPN
+ - NPN (removed in 7.86.0)
- - Support for systems without 64-bit data types
+ - Support for systems without 64-bit data types (removed in 8.0.0)
- - NSS
+ - NSS (removed in 8.3.0)
- - gskit
+ - gskit (removed in 8.3.0)
- - MinGW v1
+ - MinGW v1 (removed in 8.4.0)
- - NTLM_WB
+ - NTLM_WB (removed in 8.8.0)
- - space-separated `NOPROXY` patterns
+ - space-separated `NOPROXY` patterns (removed in 8.9.0)
- - hyper
+ - hyper (removed in 8.12.0)